christopher5106/christopher5106.github.io/_posts/2016-05-11-google-appengine-is-simply-brillant-tutorial.markdown

   **AppEngine > Container Engine > Compute Engine or Kubernetes on-premise**

+- to begin simple

-Just in case you need more, not to be stuck by some technical limitations.
-Just in case you do not want to be dependant on Google, not to stick to AppEngine API only.
+- just in case you need more later on, not to be stuck by some technical limitations.

+- just to be sure not to be entirely dependant of Google, not to stick to AppEngine API only.

 But do we really need more than what AppEngine provides ?
 What are the benefits of AppEngine ?
 Are you sure to know all about its functions ?
 Let's have a look.